Sezaiisback/PortAIO-2/README.md

 ---

 ## Why was PortAIO gone for a few days?
-- I was planning to comeback June 10th but school got unpredictably manageable lately and plus I tired of Rexy tryna continue my port so I had to comeback lmfao.
+- I was planning to comeback June 10th but school got unpredictably manageable lately and plus I got tired of Rexy tryna continue my port so I had to comeback lmfao.
 - I was ready to move to GOS (GamingOnSteroids), but I didn't and I'm still thinking about it.
 - I was planning this departure since the beginning of May, cause I needed to catch up on school AND the AIO.
 - @the people on the Discord that like to spread bullshit and but words in my mouth == It had NOTHING to do with Rexy or anyone I just fucking despise him.